7 Zero Waste Lip Balms To Pucker Up For The Planet

 All of the lip balms are housed in a jumbo paper tube that’s biodegradable.

 About Meow Meow Tweet

 Meow Meow Tweet is a small-batch skincare company that uses purely natural and organic ingredients.
 They’re one of our favorite zero waste beauty brands, not least because their line sounds so good you could eat it.
 In fact, it’s been designed precisely that way:

 “We develop all of our goods as if they were modern culinary dishes, from the sourcing of ingredients to the beautifully scented, healthful, and efficacious final products.”

 They don’t use any palm oil or animal-derived ingredients and are Leaping Bunny cruelty-free certified.
-Across their massive product line (seriously, everything from deodorant to dry skin-friendly facial scrubs), they only use paper or glass packaging.
+Across their massive product line (seriously, everything from zero waste deodorant to dry and sensitive zero waste skin care products), they only use paper or glass packaging.

 Get ready to smile even more because each time you purchase their zero waste lip balms, you can do so knowing they donate to a range of organizations dedicated to social or environmental causes.

 Either with one-off donations or regular contributions they’ve supported Amazon Watch, ACLU, Black Lives Matter, EarthJustice, The Ocean Cleanup, Sierra Club, Planned Parenthood, and many, many more.